canonical/open-documentation-academy/snapcraft/how-to/qt-applications/kde-neon-extension.md

 [note]

-Snapcraft extensions simplify and streamline the process of adding common elements to a snap, such as libraries and environment variables.
+Snapcraft extensions simplify and streamline the process of adding commonly used elements to a snap, such as libraries, themes and environment variables.
 See [Snapcraft extensions](/t/snapcraft-extensions/13486) for further details.
 [/note]

-The `kde-neon` extension helps developers to create snaps that use [Qt 5](https://doc.qt.io/qt-5/) with (or without) the add-on [KDE Frameworks 5](https://kde.org/products/frameworks/) libraries.
+The `kde-neon` extension helps developers to create snaps that use [Qt 5](https://doc.qt.io/qt-5/), with or without the add-on [KDE Frameworks 5](https://kde.org/products/frameworks/) libraries.

 The extension is maintained and supported for use with the `core22` base snap.
 Whilst older versions of the extension are still available for `core20` and `core18`, these bases are no longer actively supported.

-The remainder of this document focuses on the current version of the `core22` extension:
+The rest of this document focuses on the current version of the `core22` extension:

 | Base | Versions | Platform snap | Build snap |
 |-|----|----|----|